Selected Leadership & Outreach

 Video Game Studies Scholarly Interest Group aT SCMS

-I currently serve as the Graduate Student Representative for the Video Game Studies Scholarly Interest Group (VGSSIG) at the Society for Cinema and Media Studies.
+I served from 2017 - 2019 as the Graduate Student Representative for the Video Game Studies Scholarly Interest Group (VGSSIG) at the Society for Cinema and Media Studies.
 I was elected by professors and graduate students to serve a two-year term with VGSSIG's Organizing Committee.
 I have implemented the following while in office:

 I created and designed an official website for the Video Game Studies Scholarly Interest Group, which can be viewed at www.vgssig.com